vishnu3649m/grpc-object-detector/README.md

 ## Introduction

-This project was started to explore gRPC and to see how it can be used for providing object detection as a service.
+This project was started to explore gRPC and to see how well it can be used for providing object detection as a service.
 It runs a deep learning-based object detector on your images to detect objects.

 Feel free to fork this repo and adapt this for your own object detection services.

 This server provides the following services:
-- Running object detection on images
 - `GetDetectableObjects`: Returns the list of objects the server can detect
 - `DetectImage`: Returns a list of detections for an image
+- `DetectMultipleImages`: Takes in a stream of images and responds with a stream of detection responses for those images in order

-Refer to the [protos](protos) directory for more usage details of the gRPC services.
+Refer to the [protos](protos) directory for exact details of the gRPC services.

-## Building gRPC Object Detector
+There are 2 detectors included:
+- `cascade_face_detector`: A Haar cascade classifier found in OpenCV.
+(Was used to quickly set up a detector to test the server)
+- `onnx_yolov4_coco`: A YOLOv4 model trained on COCO (from the [ONNX model zoo](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/yolov4)).

+You can add your own detectors.
+See the section ["Adding your own detectors"](#adding-your-own-detectors) below.

+## Building, Installing, Testing & Running
 gRPC Object Detector is currently developed for 64-bit Linux only.

 #### Dependencies